Nijat-Hamid/Nijat-Hamid/README.md

 <div align="center" >

 # 💫About Me :
-🔭 I’m currently working on : E-commerce Dashboard
+🔭 I’m currently working on : Full-Stack NextJS Web 3 Project

-🌱 I’m currently learning : React / TypeScript
+🌱 I’m currently learning : Web 3 and Blockchains technologies and also React/TS/Next

 👯 I’m open to collaborate with anyone